sunface/rust-by-practice/en/src/type-conversions/from-into.md

     // three conversions below all depends on the fact: String implements From<&str>: let string1 = String::from(my_str);
     let string2 = my_str.to_string();
-    // explict type annotation is required here let string3: String = my_str.into();
+    // Explicit type annotation is required here let string3: String = my_str.into();
 }
 ```

-because the standard library has already implemented this for us : `impl From<&'_ str> for String` .
+Because the standard library has already implemented this for us : `impl From<&'_ str> for String` .

 Some implementations of `From` trait can be found [here](https://doc.rust-lang.org/stable/std/convert/trait.From.html#implementors).